Saturday, May 19, 2012

 Dawson, Paul.
 Creative Writing and the New Humanities.
 New York: Routledge, 2005.
 Print.

 Donnelly, Dianne, ed.
-Does the Writing Workshop Still Work? .
-Buffalo, NY: Multilingual Matters, 2010.
+Does the Writing Workshop Still Work?
+New York: Multilingual Matters, 2010.
 Print.

 Drew, Chris, Joseph Rein, and David Yost, eds.
 Dispatches from the Front: Graduate Student Essays on Creative Writing Pedagogy.
 New York: Continuum, 2011.
 Print.